aresprotocols/ares-wiki/docs/ares-overview.md

 **Real-time**

-ARES ensures the data requester can quickly receive feedback results in real time after initiating a request by verifying and sharing the security consensus of the Polkadot network on the data chain.
+ARES ensures the data requester can quickly receive feedback results in real-time after initiating a request by verifying and sharing the security consensus of the Polkadot network on the data chain.

 **About $Ares**

-Exchanges: Gate, MEXC Matcha, Hotbit, BKEX, BitMart, Uniswap
+Exchanges: Gate, MEXC, Matcha, Hotbit, BKEX, BitMart, Uniswap

 Total amount: 1 Billion